sabplay/veloxy/README.md

 # sab-client
 sabplay's official client
-you will have to add it manually
-1 am still developing an installer
+you will have to add it manually i am still developing an installer